NobodyXu/bookmarks/tips/cargo_tips.md

  - To upgrade all binary crates installed via `cargo install`, first install third-party crate by using `cargo install cargo-update`, then execute `cargo install-update -a` to upgrade all of the upgradable binary crates.
+ - Use `RUSTFLAGS=-Zprint-type-sizes cargo +nightly build --release` to print sizes of types.